NCLT - a Telescope

 a ParaCorr PLUS Ethos13 Eyepiece.

 Observing is often possible without ballast weight, though the sand or water the eyepieces.
 Light or mid weight eyepieces do not require the

 5lbs ballast weight is great for balancing 12" MOUNTAIN telescopes with heavy eyepieces plus a coma corrector or even a camera.
 16" and bigger telescope sizes will not need ballast for most observing tasks.
 We offer (donut shaped) water ballast bags for the 12" MOUNTAIN size which can be filled individually.
-The eyepiece weight may be limited in very low positions but you eyepieces or web cams can be also a great way to view on screen or to stack images.
+The eyepiece weight may be limited in very low positions but you eyepieces or web cams allow viewing on screen or to stack images.

 The included bungee